 Once a diagnosis of Superficial Venous Insufficiency is made, the next doctor you should see (if she/he wasn’t already the one making the diagnosis), is a physician specializing in venous disease: a Phlebologist.
 Phlebologists come from many different fields in medicine: surgery, primary care, Ob/Gyne, dermatology…or,like me, from Internal Medicine/Emergency Medicine.
 Some, like me, have taken the next step towards being an uber-overachiever and have also obtained additional board certification by the American College of Venous & Lymphatic Medicine.
 My guess is that I’m probably one of only 1,000 or so doctors that have done so.

-Treatment options depend on the extent of the venous disease and leg discoloration.
+Treatment options depend on the extent of disease.
 In general, larger relatively deeper superficial veins are treated first with endovenous ablation techniques (endovenous laser ablation, radiofrequency ablation, mechanochemical ablation and others).
 Once the underlying flow issue has been dealt with, patients may begin to notice an improvement in their leg swelling within the first months after their procedure(s)!
 Unlike the alleviation of symptoms, swelling and varicose/spider veins, chronic leg discoloration due to superficial venous insufficiency can take months to years to begin to lighten up.
 If you have reached the stage where skin breakdown and ulceration has occurred, definitive treatment by endovenous ablation methods has been shown to significantly decrease the time of wound healing.

-Book an appointment with the best vein clinic in Chicago.
+To schedule your 1-hour Initial Consultation appointment, call 847-272-8346.
 We will get you on schedule as soon as possible, typically within a few business days.

-I look forward to meeting you and helping your legs feel and look better than they have in years!
+I look forward to meeting you and helping your legs to feel and look better than they have in years!

 David Ian Rosen,MD